wso2/docs-is/en/includes/guides/authentication/conditional-auth/configure-conditional-auth.md

 ### Using Secrets in Scripts

-You can refer to the added secrets in your conditional authentication scripts using the `secrets.key` syntax.
-For example, to retrieve a secret value, you can use:
+You may refer to the added secrets in your conditional authentication scripts using the `secrets.key` syntax.
+For example, to retrieve a secret value, you may use:

 ```angular2html
 var secretValue = secrets.secretName;